Judge: Tennessee must allow vote by mail for all amid virus

 “When, however, normal industry-recognized assumptions are used, the evidence establishes that the resources are there to provide temporary expanded access to voting by mail in Tennessee during the pandemic if the State provides the leadership and motivation as other states have done,” the judge wrote.

 Hargett spokeswoman Julia Bruck indicated that the fight is expected to head for an appeal.
-The attorney general’s office issued blasted the court’s decision as ignoring “extensive safety measures” within the state’s COVID-19 election plan.
+The attorney general’s office blasted the court’s decision as failing to appropriately consider the “extensive safety measures” within the state’s COVID-19 election plan.

 “It is yet another court decision replacing legislation passed by the people’s elected officials with its own judgment, largely ignoring the practicalities of implementing such a decision, and doing so in the midst of a pandemic and budget crisis,” Attorney General Herbert Slatery said in a statement.